-Our regular quarterly meetings are held in London, at the Gustave Tuck Lecture Theatre, University College London (apart from the October 2018 meeting which will be at the nearby Lecture Theatre 1, Cruciform Building).
+Our regular quarterly meetings are held in London, at the Gustave Tuck Lecture Theatre, University College London.
 Admission is free to members, and we also welcome newcomers who want to get a taste of what we provide before they join.
 No need to register – just turn up.
 Details of how to get there, with maps, are given below.
 Other events are occasionally held around the country, in which case details of their location will be given.
 All talks are presented at a popular level and should be understandable by anyone with an interest in astronomy.

 Saturday 26 January 2019, 2 pm.
 Gustave Tuck Lecture Theatre, University College, London. (details below).

 Dr Queenie Chan of the Open University will speak on Meteorites and the Ingredients for Life.

 Earlier this year, the discovery of the ingredients for life in two meteorites that fell 20 years ago made headlines.
 A team headed at the Open University found compounds such as amino acids and hydrocarbons alongside liquid water within the meteorites, supporting the belief that life could originate elsewhere in the solar system.
 Queenie Chan, lead author of the paper which announced the discovery, will explain how they reached this conclusion, and explain its exciting implications.
 She will also bring along some meteorites from the OU’s collection to look at!